Content Sharing from Employees Matters

 While quantity may help get your company some initial visibility, it’s quality that keeps the readers coming back and more employees sharing content.

 Employees do not want to share content that sounds like a redundant sales pitch for their company.
-You almost feel like you’re spamming your audience

 You’ll feel like you’re spamming your audience and trust me if you feel that way, your colleagues will too.